 Whereas a regular bill is a boring list of numbers on a piece of paper, a video bill takes those same numbers and ties them together to look and feel like a story.
 More importantly, its scenes provide an in-depth look at the numbers behind a customer’s bill, a feature that regular paper or email statements don’t have the real estate to do.

-This gives service providers the opportunity to flex their creative muscles and deliver dry financial details into a more compelling fashion.
+This gives service providers the opportunity to flex their creative muscles and deliver dry financial details in a more compelling fashion.
 They can use animation, imagery, humor or any other tool they see fit to make a bill more digestible.

 But the real the power behind video billing is the ability to personalize the content.
 And that means much more than just writing in the customer’s name.